giophub/java-tech/README.md

 There is Tomcat7 embedded in the `pom.xml`.
 To deploy the application and run the command:
 * to compile and generate the war file: `mvn clean package -DskipTests`
 * to deploy and run: `mvn tomcat7:run`

+Or in one step: `mvn clean package -DskipTests tomcat7:run`